Mesothelioma Cell Types

 Biphasic cell types are those which have both epithelioid and sarcomatoid cells present.
 The life expectancy of the patient is better if there are more epithelioid cells and worse if there are more sarcomatoid.

-Although the types of treatments offered to patients are primarily based on the location and stage of the cancer, the cell type may have an affect on how aggressive the treatment is likely to be.
+Although the types of treatments offered to patients are primarily based on the location and stage of the cancer, the cell type may affect how aggressive treatment is likely to be.
 Variations of mesothelioma are another reason why seeing a specialist and getting a second opinion is so important.

 Histology is the study of the cellular makeup of bodily tissue on a microscopic level.
 It is a branch of biology important in the diagnosis of mesothelioma cell types as well as other cancer types.